Daniel63656/TreeTools/TUTORIAL.md

 ![Example model](docs/examplemodel.png)

-The code for the data model can be found in the `examplemodel` module.
+The code for the data model can be found in the `src/test/java/net/scoreworks/examplemodel` module.

 ### Mutable Objects and Basic Data Model Classes